FAR-Lab/StanfordSoundDataset/README.md

 # StanfordSoundDataset
-  Updated 39 seconds ago Sounds collected at Stanford University from the CCRMA 2019 Summer Workshop on Neural Nets for Audio
+Sounds collected at Stanford University from the CCRMA 2019 Summer Workshop on Neural Nets for Audio Data collected by workshop participants in the fieeld on August 5, 2019.

 This is what the current directory tree for this dataset is:
 ````